QuillPusher/QP_Drafts/JunProfile.md

 ### Getting to know Jun Zhang
-Jun is a 3rd year undergraduate student, majoring in Software Engineering.
-He started working with Compiler Research Organization in May 2022 as a Google Summer of Code student, working on the Clang/LLVM infrastructure, contributing approximately 70 patches.
+Jun is a software engineering undergraduate student.
+He was originally introduced to the Compiler Research team through Google Summer of Code.
+Since then, working on the Clang/LLVM infrastructure, he has contributed ~70 patches.

 ### Technical debt alleviation